sys41x4/writeup/_posts/Writeups/HTB/2021-03-21-illumination-htb.md

 ## SOLUTION

-Download the zip file provide by the challenge.
+Download the zip file provide by the challenge.<br>
 The Password for the zip file would be `hackthebox`.

 First of all unzip the files from zip file using the command `unzip Illumination.zip`